 For a subset of connectors, you can configure site-level OAuth by configuring custom OAuth clients.
 For more information, see one of the following topics:

 For Azure Data Lake Storage Gen2, Azure SQL Database, Azure Synapse and Databricks, see Configure custom OAuth for a site.

 For Dremio, see Set Up OAuth for Dremio.

-For Google Analytics, Google BigQuery, Google Sheets, see Configure custom OAuth for a site.
+For Google Analytics, Google BigQuery and Google Sheets (deprecated in Tableau version 2022.1), see Configure custom OAuth for a site.

 For Salesforce, see Configure custom OAuth for a site.

 For Salesforce CDP, see Connect Tableau Server to the Salesforce Data Cloud.

 For Snowflake, see Configure custom OAuth for a site.